 Your incumbent provider is offering you a discount to renew your business phone and internet service contract.
 Yeah, but… you’ll always do better shopping your services in the open market.
 Even if you stay with your current provider, you’ll secure better pricing if you don’t accept their first offer and shop around.
 The process will allow you to test other providers and obtain their contact and pricing information, in the event something should change with your current provider.

-You decide to go with an inexpensive Hosted VoIP provider.
-Yeah, but… if that provider is telling you that their service will work fine on another provider’s internet connection or they’ll be able to deliver Quality of Service, the voice quality standard for Voice over IP, don’t believe them.
-Most likely the call quality won’t be excellent and there won’t be a way to fix the issue.
-You’ll experience a great deal of finger pointing; your new phone service provider will claim that your internet is the problem and your internet service provider will respond, “Sorry, but we’re not providing your phone service.”
+You decide to go with a no-name, cheap provider.
+Yeah, but… if that provider is telling you that their service will work fine or they’ll be able to deliver Quality of Service, the voice quality standard for Voice over IP, don’t believe them.
+Most likely the call quality won’t be excellent and there may not be a way to fix the issue.
+The cheap provider may not have high redundancy built into their network which may cause long service outages for your business.
+It just isn’t worth the “savings” in the long run.
+Go with a reputable provider with a low cost.

-Working through CarrierBid telecom consulting to procure business phone and internet services helps prevent the “yeah buts…” We can help your business save time and money and find the best telecom solution for your business and your budget.
-If you would like to receive more information or schedule an appointment contact CarrierBid today or complete the form on the right side of this page.
+Working through CarrierBid telecom and data network consulting to procure business phone, internet and WAN services helps prevent the “yeah buts…” We can help your business save time and money and find the best telecom solution for your business and your budget.
+If you would like to receive more information or schedule an appointment, contact CarrierBid today or complete the form on the bottom of this page.